 How do I make my ESL class interactive?

-Making your ESL lessons interactive is important for all levels of English language learners, but perhaps especially so for younger students and teens.
-This is because children have shorter attention spans and because teens may lack the natural motivation that older students have for language learning.
+Interactive ESL lessons matter for all levels of English language learners, but they matter especially for younger students and teens.
+Children have shorter attention spans, and teens may lack the natural motivation that older students have for language learning.

-Keeping your class interactive ensures that students are engaged in the lesson.
+An interactive class keeps students engaged in the lesson.
 Here are a few ways to achieve this:

 What can ESL games do?

-Incorporating ESL activities and games into your classroom is a great way to help students learn.
-Here are a few reasons why using games to teach English is a good idea.
+ESL activities and games can help students learn when teachers incorporate them into their classroom.
+Here are a few reasons why games make a good idea for teaching English.

-Where can I find ESL games for children and teens?
+Where can I find ESL games and activities for children and teens?

-If you’re looking for ESL activities and games to incorporate into your classroom, consider the following resources:
+If you’re looking for ESL games and activities for kids or teens to incorporate into your classroom, consider the following resources:

-ESL/EFL games for teaching English to young learners
+What are the best ESL games for teaching English to young learners?

 Young children can be enthusiastic and active learners.
 Here are some ESL games for kids that are fun and engaging yet not too complex for young learners.